What are the stages of ovarian cancer?

-Once you’ve been diagnosed with ovarian cancer, your doctor will want to determine how advanced the cancer is.
+After your doctor diagnoses you with ovarian cancer, they will want to determine how advanced the cancer is.
 This is done through a process called staging.
 Ovarian cancer is divided into four stages: 1, 2, 3, and 4.

-Your doctor will need to know several things about your cancer to stage it:
+Your doctor will need to know several things about your cancer to stage it, including:

-- if it has spread beyond the ovaries
+- whether it has spread beyond the ovaries

 - where the cancer has spread beyond the ovaries